 A. All information within the material that is conveyed using color is also available in a manner that is compatible with those that do not perceive color, and information conveyed by color is also conveyed in other ways.
-Pass Additional Information: When you hover over links they turn blue to show they are links.
-They also go from not being underlined to being underlined as a redundant code.
+Fail Additional Information: Links are highlighted blue to show they are links however there is no other code to show they are links other than color.
 B. Information is conveyed from the sub- categories for contrast.
-Pass Additional Information: Average Score.
-C. Contrast for headers passed WCAG AA standards for large texts (contrast ratio 3:1).
-Pass Additional Information: Headers are black and background is white.
+Pass Additional Information: Average score C. Contrast for headers passed WCAG AA standards for large texts (contrast ratio 3:1).
+Pass Additional Information: Headers are either black text and off white background or background is black and text is white.
 D. Contrast for text passed WCAG AA standards for normal texts (contrast ratio of 4.5:1).
-Pass Additional Information: Text is black and background is white.
+Pass Additional Information: Text is black and background is off white.
 E. Contrast for simple images (for example, images of atoms) passed WCAG AA standards (contrast ratio of 4.5:1).
-Pass Additional Information: The only simple images are found at the very bottom of each chapter and they are black and white.
+N/A Additional Information: No simple images found.